pkutaj/pkutaj.github.io/cv.md

 * Avolin, Pivotal CRM
 * 2019-Ongoing

-L2 support agent for the .NET/C#-based CRM application with an ExtJS-based web client.
+L2 support agent for the .NET based CRM application with ExtJS-based web client, debugging C# and JavaScript customization code and diving into Node.js as a preparation for the next product.

 #### SAP BW Data Analyst & Front-End Developer
 * HeidelbergCement Group